Guide to Public Assistance Programs

 Pennsylvania resident students can apply for assistance programs via the PA Compass website.

-Changes to Supplemental Nutrition Assistance Program (SNAP) benefits
+Supplemental Nutrition Assistance Program (SNAP) benefits

 In efforts to address food insecurity for college students, SNAP has made changes to its eligibility.
 You may be eligible for SNAP benefits if: